Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/six-of-sparrows/_index.md

 {{% section-centered heading="Credits" anchor="credits" %}}

 The fonts used are **Sancreek** (headings) and **Sedan** (body text).
 Everything else is mine.

+**This game can be played with a standard deck of cards.** If you do, you only need to download and print the **Bidding Cards** set.
+Select the cards 1--10 from your standard deck and decide which suit maps to which (bird) suit in this game.
+And you're good to go!

 This idea is a kind of "twin" of [Bidding Blocks](/bidding-blocks/).
 Visit that page for a bit more backstory and credits.